St Vincent & Grenadines

 St. Vincent and the Grenadines is categorised by the US State Department as a Country/Jurisdiction of Primary Concern in respect of Money Laundering and Financial Crimes.

-Saint Vincent and the Grenadines continues to make progress with its AML regime.
-The FIU has a good reputation in the Eastern Caribbean and cooperates with the United States regularly.
-In December 2017, the country began a National Risk Assessment.
+St. Vincent and the Grenadines made some progress on its AML regime.
+The FIU has a good reputation in the Eastern Caribbean and cooperates regularly with the United States.
+In December 2017, the country began a national risk assessment.

 St. Vincent and the Grenadines’ economy is dependent on tourism and its offshore financial services sector.
-There are no FTZs, economic citizenship programs, casinos, or internet gaming licenses.
-As of September 2018, Saint Vincent and the Grenadines reported four international banks, four international insurance companies, 14 registered agents, 94 mutual funds, 5,676 IBCs, 47 limited liability companies, and 85 international trusts.
+There are no FTZs or economic citizenship programs.
+Gaming is legal, but there are no casinos in operation.
+As of December 31, 2019, the St. Vincent and the Grenadines Financial Intelligence Unit (SVGFIU) reported there are 4,284 IBCs, 70 international trusts, 153 LLCs, three international banks, six credit unions, five international insurance companies, 15 registered agents, 52 mutual funds, 24 domestic insurance companies, 27 pension plans, 16 insurance agents, and two MSBs.
 IBCs can be incorporated in less than 24 hours from receipt of application.
+The International Business Companies (Amendment and Consolidation) (Amendment) Act enacted December 27, 2018 removes direct tax exemptions and stops further bearer share issuance by IBCs incorporated in the country.

-The Financial Services Authority (FSA) is the regulatory body with the mandate to supervise the offshore financial sector, and the FIU is the supervisory authority for DNFBPs.
+The Financial Services Authority (FSA) is the regulatory body with the mandate to supervise the offshore financial sector, and the SVGFIU is the supervisory authority for DNFBPs.

 There are no international sanctions currently in force against this country.